 Let’s encourage readers to seek Him.

-If you liked this article and want to learn the practical application of these ideas, keep an eye out for the sequel.
-Hope to see you there!
+If you liked this article and want to learn the practical application of these ideas, click here to read the second part of Martin’s exploration of wonder in storytelling.

 Martin Detwiler is mostly normal.
 For a writer.
 He is, like most of us, a mess of paradoxes.
 Dreamer & cynic, philosopher & clown, hopeless romantic & grim realist—if there’s a contradiction, you’ll find it in him somewhere or another.
 But at the heart of it all, Martin is a man made new by Christ, the Author of that cosmic tale we call history.
 He has had a passion for stories from his earliest teen years, and the transition from reading others’ stories to writing his own seemed a foregone conclusion.
 His greatest inspirations are C. S. Lewis and J. R. R. Tolkien, both of whom stirred a passion for stories that combine the aesthetic and the true in such a way that the reader is given an experiential glimpse of God’s reality.